davidjbarney/blogdown-source/content/about/index.md

 showpagemeta = false
 +++

 Hey!
-I'm David, and I'm a quantitative social scientist.
+I'm David, and I'm a quantitative researcher.

-I work at Burning Glass Technologies, where I conduct labor market research for industry clients.
+I work at Burning Glass Technologies, where I conduct labor market research.
 Prior to Burning Glass, I was a survey researcher at WarnerMedia focused on consumer insights.

 I earned my B.A. in Political Science from UMass Lowell, and my M.A. in Political Science from UMass Amherst.
 As a graduate student, I worked on the Cooperative Congressional Election Study.